r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
 <p>A string like this is called a <a href="../../gloss.html#docstring">docstring</a>.
-We don't need to use triple quotes when we write one, but if we do, we can break the string across multiple lines:</p>
+We don&#39;t need to use triple quotes when we write one, but if we do, we can break the string across multiple lines:</p>
 </div>